 Dr. McRackan's clinical practice is focused on comprehensive management of ear, hearing, balance, and skull base disorders in adults and children.
 Specific areas of interest include, but are not limited to: cochlear implantation; chronic ear surgery (cholesteatoma, chronic otitis media); acoustic neuroma and other skull base lesions; otosclerosis; facial nerve disorders and tumors; endoscopic ear surgery; implantable hearing aids; and, vertigo.

-Dr. McRackan has recently published a comprehensive neurotology textbook and has written over 40 peer-reviewed articles and book chapters.
-His research interests focus on the use of technology and outcome analysis to improve patient results in neurotology.
-Dr. McRackan is a member and serves on multiple committees of the American Academy of Otolaryngology -- Head and Neck Surgery.
+Dr. McRackan has published a comprehensive neurotology textbook and has written over 60 peer-reviewed articles and book chapters.
+His research interests focus on the development and application of novel measures to evaluate outcomes in individuals with hearing loss and cochlear implants in order to improve patient results.
+Dr. McRackan is a member and serves on multiple committees of the American Academy of Otolaryngology – Head and Neck Surgery.